-Volunteering dates and times for this term TBC.
-St Margaret’s Institute, 30 Polstead Road, Oxford OX2 6TN
+Daybreak - Jericho St Margaret’s Institute, 30 Polstead Road, Oxford OX2 6TN Mondays and Tuesdays, 10-11.30 or 13.45 onwards.

 Computers, tablets and smart phones are great ways for older people to stay connected with friends, families and their communities, but many people lack basic IT skills.
 Come along to help teach these skills in regular classes run by the Oxford 50+ Network.

 East Oxford Community Centre, every other Wednesday.
 24th April to the 5th June, 2-4pm.

 Care Home Volunteering

 Get involved as an activity assistant at Isis House!
 The care homes are looking for volunteers to go along and help out with their daily activities.
 Activities include bingo, arts and crafts, cooking, nail painting, puzzles and more!

 This opportunity is flexible and days/times are arranged directly with the home.

 Isis House - Cornwallis Rd, Oxford OX4 3NH